Corpus callosum: Variation between sexes

 The corpus callosum and its relation to sex has been a subject of debate in the scientific and lay communities for over a century.
 Initial research in the early 20th century claimed the corpus to be different in size between men and women.
 That research was, in turn, questioned, and ultimately gave way to more advanced imaging techniques that appeared to refute earlier correlations.
 However, advanced analytical techniques of computational neuroanatomy developed in the 1990s showed that sex differences were clear, but confined to certain parts of the corpus callosum, and that they correlated with cognitive performance in certain tests.
 An MRI study found that the midsagittal corpus callosum cross-sectional area is, after controlling for brain size, on average, proportionately larger in females.

 Using diffusion tensor sequences on MRI machines, the rate at which molecules diffuse in and out of a specific area of tissue, anisotropy can be measured and used as an indirect measurement of anatomical connection strength.
-These sequences have found consistent sex differences in human corpus callosal shape and microstructure.
+These sequences have found consistent sex differences in human corpus callosal shape and microstructure: specifically, increased signal intensity and decreased fractional anisotropy in the female corpus callosum, as compared with that of the male.

 Analysis by shape and size has also been used to study specific three-dimensional mathematical relationships with MRIs, and have found consistent and statistically significant differences between sexes.
 Specific algorithms have found significant differences between the two sexes in over 70% of cases in one review.

 A 2005 study on the sizes and structures of the corpus callosum in transgender people found it to be structurally more in line with their declared gender than their assigned sex.

 Correlates of size with handedness

 One study reported that the front portion of the human corpus callosum was 0.75 cm2 or 11% larger in left-handed and ambidextrous people than right-handed people.
 This difference was evident in the anterior and posterior regions of the corpus callosum, but not in the splenium.
-This has been challenged and others have instead suggested that the degree of handedness negatively correlates with the size of the corpus callosum, meaning that individuals who are capable of using both hands with dexterity would have the largest corpus callosum and vice versa for either left or right hand.
-However, a 2022 meta-analysis failed to confirm any substantial handedness-related differences in the corpus callosum.
+However, a 2022 meta-analysis failed to confirm any substantial differences in the corpus callosum related to left vs. right- vs. mix-handedness.
+Others have instead suggested that the degree of handedness negatively correlates with the size of the corpus callosum, meaning that individuals who are capable of using both hands with dexterity would have the largest corpus callosum and vice versa for either left or right hand.

+Development

+The formation of the corpus callosum begins with the first midline crossing of pioneer axons around week 12 in the prenatal development of the human, or day 15 in the embryogenesis of the mouse.